Russia’s Paralympic doping suspension lifted

 Parsons added the IPC believes Russia would “most probably never accept” the McLaren report and that an indefinite stalemate would hurt the country’s athletes.

-The IPC will monitor Russian Paralympic affairs through at least 2022, impose extra drug-testing for Russian athletes and could immediately re-suspend the country if it breaches conditions to be unveiled next month.
+The IPC will monitor Russian Paralympic affairs through at least 2022, impose extra drug-testing for athletes and could immediately re-suspend the country if it breaches conditions to be unveiled next month.
 Those will include an automatic suspension if WADA decides Russia’s national anti-doping agency doesn’t meet international rules.

 “The Paralympic movement and para-athlete community are now ready to welcome the RPC and Russian para-athletes back into the fold,” Parsons said.
 “They should be under no illusions, however, that their every action going forward will be heavily scrutinized, not just by the IPC and other para-athletes, but by the entire world.”

-Russia was completely barred from the 2016 Paralympics in Rio de Janeiro, though 30 athletes from the country were allowed to enter as Neutral Paralympic Athletes for last year’s Winter Paralympics in Pyeongchang, South Korea.
+Russia was completely barred from the 2016 Paralympics in Rio de Janeiro, although 30 athletes from the country were allowed to enter as Neutral Paralympic Athletes for last year’s Winter Paralympics in Pyeongchang, South Korea.

 Russia is a perennial power in Paralympic sports.
 It topped the medals table when it hosted the 2014 Winter Paralympics in Sochi, and in London two years earlier its gold-medal count was second only to China.

+“As they say, better late than never,” the RPC said in a statement.
+“The ‘post-reinstatement’ criteria in the IPC’s statement appear acceptable to us overall.”

-Documents from Moscow’s anti-doping lab revealed in McLaren’s 2016 investigation showed that failed drug tests were covered up for athletes across numerous sports, including some with disabilities.
+Documents from Moscow’s anti-doping lab revealed in McLaren’s 2016 investigation showed that failed doping tests were covered up for athletes across numerous sports, including some with disabilities.

+The IPC ruling leaves track and field as the only sport still with a doping ban on Russia’s team.
+The IAAF does allow dozens of certified Russians to compete as neutral athletes.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports